Babywearing: Infant feeding and babywearing

 Breastfeeding and babywearing often go hand in hand.
 Many baby slings and other carriers offer mothers privacy and for many mothers, the option of nursing hands-free while tending to other activities or household chores.
 Not all mothers can nurse hands-free in a baby carrier.
 Large-breasted mothers and mothers of small or hypotonic infants may need to support the breast or help maintain proper positioning of the baby's head or body.
 Even so, a properly adjusted baby carrier can help reduce an arm strain and allow a parent more freedom of movement while nursing, even if it does not allow her to be completely hands-free.

 Babywearing can help premature babies and babies who are slow weight gainers to gain weight at a faster rate.
 Since the baby is held up close to the parent, the baby will be able to be nursed more often and often for longer intervals.

-Not all parents find breastfeeding in a sling or carrier easy.
-It is important, before attempting to breastfeed in a carrier, to first master the art of breastfeeding without a carrier.
-Latch and position are vital, and it is important to establish these first before adding a carrier to the mix.
-Where breastfeeding difficulties exist, babywearing can simplify the other tasks of parenting by allowing a parent free hands to deal with breastpumps, bottles and other supplementation devices.
+Breastfeeding with a sling or carrier is not simple for all parents.
+Before attempting to breastfeed in a carrier, it is critical to first master the technique of nursing without a carrier.
+Latch and position are critical, and they must be established before adding a carrier to the mix.
+In cases where nursing is problematic, babywearing can help to simplify other aspects of parenting by giving a parent free hands to deal with breastpumps, bottles, and other supplementation devices.

 Some parents prefer, even with the best carriers, to take time out and sit down to nurse a baby.
 Some babies may reflexively clamp down when nursing while a parent moves around, so nursing while babywearing is not always entirely comfortable.
 Individual experience will vary radically not only from parent to parent, but also from baby to baby, even within the same family.
 Some babies nurse very well in slings and carriers, others do not.

 Where breastfeeding is not possible, babywearing can aid attachment by encouraging closeness during bottle feeding.
 Daycare providers and foster parents often find that babywearing allows them to better meet the needs of multiple children by freeing hands during times when babies need to be held.
 It is possible to wear two children at once; this is known as tandem babywearing.
 This can be done with twins or with two children of different ages.